FrancoisChabot/variadic_future/README.md

 ## Why?

-In short, I need this to properly implement [another project](https://github.com/FrancoisChabot/easy_grpc) of mine, and it was an interesting exercise.
+This was needed to properly implement [Easy gRPC](https://github.com/FrancoisChabot/easy_grpc), and it was an interesting exercise.

 More specifically, completion-based futures are a non-blocking, callback-based, synchronization mechanism that hides the callback logic from the asynchronous code, while properly handling error conditions.